uoftcprg/pokerkit/docs/evaluation.rst

 String Representations
 ^^^^^^^^^^^^^^^^^^^^^^

-All functions and methods in PokerKit that accepts cards also accept strings that represent cards.
+All functions and methods in PokerKit that accept cards also accept strings that represent cards.
 A single card as a string is composed of two characters: a rank and a suit, the valid values of each are shown in the below tables.
 A single string can contain multiple card representations.

 ===== ====
 Rank  Char